pmean/build-website/text/02/questionnaire-02.md

 Also make sure that you do some pilot testing of your questionnaire.

-I\'ll presume, for the most part, that you are giving a questionnaires to individual patients, but you can also send them out to groups and organizations as well.
+I'll presume, for the most part, that you are giving a questionnaires to individual patients, but you can also send them out to groups and organizations as well.